JC Accredited

 Key Takeaway: Evening IOP works best for people with stable housing who can stay safe between sessions—whether you're catching a problem early or stepping down from a higher level of care.

-Why Austin Makes This Harder
+Why Austin Makes This Harder.

 This city runs on drinking.
 Happy hours.
 Networking events.
 Product launches.
 Surviving SXSW.
 Layoffs.
 There's always a reason to drink in Austin.
 Tech culture makes heavy drinking feel normal.
 It's hard to see when you've crossed a line.